Swytch e-Bike Options – Background Info

 The Swytch motor axle is 10mm across the flats, designed to fit into 10mm drop slots in the forks.
 On both our mountain bikes the axle flats required filing to fit into the drop slots.

-The axle has to be a precise fit in the drop slots, but still able to be easily removed when on the road, in case of a flat tyre.
+The axle has to be a precise fit in the drop slots, but still able to be easily removed when on the road, in case of a puncture repair.
 After filing, we spray-painted the filed flats with a good quality protective primer paint, to discourage premature corrosion.

 We also filed the ends of the small protrusions on the torque washers so they fitted neatly in the 9mm drop slots.